An Experimental Study on Fairness-aware Machine Learning for Credit Scoring Problems: Evaluation

 We use 70\% of the data for training and 30\% for testing with a single split.
 All traditional predicted models are implemented and executed with default parameters provided by the Scikit-learn toolkit\footnote{\url{https://scikit-learn.org/}}.
 Regarding fairness-aware ML models, we use the implementation of \cite{iosifidis2019adafair} and the AI Fairness 360 toolkit\footnote{\url{https://github.com/Trusted-AI/AIF360}} to execute Agarwal’s, LFR, DIR, EOP and CEP methods.
 In addition, we combine the use of pre-processing and post-processing models with the traditional approaches.
 In detail, the resulting datasets of pre-processing models, i.e., fair dataset, will be the input of traditional models.
 Similarly, the outcome of traditional models will be processed by the post-processing fairness-aware models in order to mitigate bias and achieve fairness in the final output. \emph{Sex} is selected as the protected attribute for all datasets due to its popularity.

-We report the prediction performance of classification models for each dataset in the accuracy (Acc.) and balanced accuracy (BA) measures because most datasets are imbalanced, as demonstrated in the imbalance ratio (IR) column of Table \ref{tbl:datasets}.
+We report the prediction performance of classification models for each dataset in the F1 score and balanced accuracy (BA) measures because most datasets are imbalanced, as demonstrated in the imbalance ratio (IR) column of Table \ref{tbl:datasets}.